-This course is philosophically neutral and will focus on Chinese Medicine as the primary model which includes an introduction to eastern philosophy and its complementary healing techniques.
-Prerequisites: minimum placement scores resulting in WR 121 placement or completion of WR 065 or higher; placement into MTH 020 or completion of MTH 010 or higher; and completion of one of BI 121 or BI 122 or BI 231.
+This course is philosophically neutral and will focus on Chinese Medicine as the primary model which includes an introduction to eastern philosophy and its complimentary healing techniques.
+Prerequisites: WR 065 or higher or minimum placement into WR 121, MTH 010 or higher or minimum placement into MTH 020.
+Recommended preparation: BI 121 or BI 122 or BI 231.
 Corequisites: LMT 113, LMT 130, LMT 170.
+Credits: 2 Other: 4